-IGCSE are assessed in a variety of ways, covering coursework, practical assessments and formal examinations.
+I/GCSE are assessed in a variety of ways, covering coursework, practical assessments and formal examinations.
 Some components are assessed internally by teachers and externally moderated while others are marked by the examinations board.
-IGCSE results are reported on a scale of grades from A-G. The Grade A (called A star) is awarded to students whose achievement at Grade A is outstanding.
-Those students who do not achieve the standard required for a grade G are reported with a 'U'.
+I/GCSE results are reported on one of two grading systems either from A\- G or 9-1.
+The Grades A\ or 9 are awarded to students whose achievement is outstanding.
+Those students who do not achieve the minimum required for a grade are reported with a 'U'.

 Boards are capable of testing students right across the ability range by means of a system of differentiated papers.
-Candidates may be entered for Foundation tier or Higher tier papers.
+In some subjects candidates may be entered for Foundation tier or Higher tier papers.
 Students taking the extended level examination in any subject will be expected to have studied more material at a higher level than other students.
 Consequently, the range of grades available to them will be at a higher level than those available to students attempting foundation papers.

-The Higher tier is targeted at grades A-D, while the Foundation tier is targeted at grades C-G. In some subjects, such as Science and History, entries are not tiered, all candidates sit the same examination papers and can be awarded the full range of grades A-G.
+The Higher tier is targeted at grades A\-D or 9-4, while the Foundation tier is targeted at grades C-G or 5-1.
+In some subjects, such as Science and History, entries are not tiered, all candidates sit the same examination papers and can be awarded the full range of grades A\-G or 9 - 1.